senorwish/swarc/CIS2_arc42_doc.md

 ## Stakeholders {#_stakeholders}

+As specified in the specification, the following persons represent the stakeholders in CIS2:

--  **John Smith**, University Administrator: Responsible for the overall management and operational decisions within the university, including the use and implementation of the management application.
+-  **John Smith**, University Administrator: He is responsible for the management and operational decisions within the university.
+He is also responsible for the use and implementation of the management application.

-- **Jane Doe**, Senior Lecturer: As a faculty member, she is directly involved in academic aspects like course delivery, curriculum planning, and utilizing the system for academic management.
+- **Jane Doe**, Senior Lecturer: Jane represents the faculty members and is therefore directly involved in the academic aspects of CIS2 including the course delivery, the curriculum planning and utilizing the system for academic use.

-- **Michael Lee**, Chief Information Officer: Overseeing the technological infrastructure of the university, including the deployment, security, and maintenance of the University Management Application.
+- **Michael Lee**, Chief Information Officer: As the CIO, Michael is overseeing the whole technological infrastructure of the university.
+This also includes the security, deployment and maintanance of CIS2.
+He is an important stakeholder when deciding on the technological aspects of CIS2

-- **Emily Chen**, Student Representative: Representing the student body's interests and needs in regards to how the application affects student life, including enrollment, course management, and access to academic resources.
+- **Emily Chen**, Student Representative: Emily Chen is a student and will therefore represent the students interests and needs.
+As a stakeholder she will be the contact person for anything regarting the student life, enrollment process and resource management.

-- **Sarah Johnson**, Financial Officer: Managing the financial aspects related to the application, including billing, payments, and budgeting for the system's implementation and upkeep.
+- **Sarah Johnson**, Financial Officer: He is making the financial decisions in the university and is therefore the stakeholder responsible for the billing and payment processes.

 # Architecture Constraints {#section-architecture-constraints}